 My flight from Chiang Mai was with Thai Smile Airways.
 And it departed Chiang Mai on time at 3 p:m.
 My connection with Qatar to Doha would leave at three a:m.

 But I didn’t dare to book the last Vietjet flight in the evening.
 There have been so many cancelled flights these days.
 And if Vietjet decided to cancel that flight, there was no chance for me to get to Bangkok.

 At this stage, there was also talk of a lockdown in Bangkok due to the high daily numbers of Covid cases.
 Almost 10 000 per day.
 I felt some fear to get stuck in Bangkok.

 Rules at Airports in Thailand are to wear a mask at all times.

-It was quite depressing to taxi to the gate and see so many of the grounded Thai Airways planes at Suvarnabhumi though.
-Some planes even without engines.
+It was pretty depressing to taxi to the gate and see so many grounded Thai Airways planes at Suvarnabhumiaircraft, even without engines.
 And for sure some aircraft already in need of repainting.

-At Suvarnabhumi Airport I had noticed a fairly new short-time hotel.
+At Suvarnabhumi Airport, I had noticed a relatively new short-time hotel.
 You can book by two hours, four hours and so on.

-Currently, Boxtel@Suvarnabhumi had a whole night promotion.
+Currently, Boxtel@Suvarnabhumi has a whole night promotion.
 An 18-hour stay for 1250 baht.